MicrosoftLearning/mslearn-fabric/Instructions/Labs/01b-delta-lake.md

     This code stops the stream.

+## Clean up resources

-In this exercise, you've learned how to work with Delta Lake by creating delta format data files and catalog tables.
+In this exercise, you've learned how to work with delta tables in Microsoft Fabric.

+If you've finished exploring your lakehouse, you can delete the workspace you created for this exercise.

+1. In the bar on the left, select the icon for your workspace to view all of the items it contains.
+2. In the **...** menu on the toolbar, select **Workspace settings**.
+3. In the **Other** section, select **Delete this workspace**.